-On October 5, 2005, police in Houston, Texas, arrested 25-year-old Norman Mack on a charge of possession of cocaine.
+On October 5, 2005, police in Houston, Texas, arrested 25-year-old Norman Mack after confiscating a substance that field-tested positive as cocaine.

-He pled guilty on November 17, 2005 and was sentenced to six months in jail.
+He pled guilty in Harris County Criminal District Court to possession of a controlled substance on November 17, 2005.
+He was sentenced to six months in jail.

 Later that month, the Houston Police Department Crime Laboratory tested the substance and discovered that it was chlorpromazine, not cocaine.